+Ordinary Shares Beneficially Owned Immediately After Closing of the Business Combination (2)

-Class A Ordinary Shares Class V Ordinary Shares % of Total Ordinary Shares % of Voting Power (2)
+Class A Ordinary Shares Class V Ordinary Shares % of Total Ordinary Shares % of Voting Power

 Directors and Executive Officers (1)

 Jihan Wu (3) 48,399,922 41.0 87.4

 Linghui Kong

 Xiaoni Meng

 Jianchun Liu

 Huaxin Wen

 Naphat Sirimongkolkasem

 Sheldon Trainor-Degirolamo

 Guang Yang

 All executive officers and directors as a group (eight individuals) 48,399,922 41.0 87.4

 5.0% Shareholders

 Zhaofeng Zhao (4) 15,326,416 13.0 2.8

 Yuesheng Ge (5) 10,214,395 8.7 1.8

 Yishuo Hu (6) 10,214,395 8.7 1.8

-- (1) The business address for our directors and executive officers of the Company will be 08 Kallang Avenue, Aperia tower 1, #09-03/04, Singapore 339509. - (2) For each person and group included in this column, the percentage of voting power is calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of Ordinary Shares as a single class.
+- (1) The business address for the directors and executive officers of the Company will be 08 Kallang Avenue, Aperia tower 1, #09-03/04, Singapore 339509. - (2) For each person and group included in this column, the percentage of voting power is calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of Ordinary Shares as a single class.
 In respect of matters requiring a shareholder vote, each Class A Ordinary Shares will be entitled to one vote and each Class V Ordinary Share will be entitled to ten (10) votes.
-Each Class V Ordinary Share shall automatically convert into one (1) Class A Ordinary Share if transferred from a Founder Entity to a non-Founder Entity, except under certain circumstances. - (3) Represents Class V Ordinary Shares held through Victory Courage Limited. - (4) Represents Class A Ordinary Shares held through Shinning Stone Invest Co., Ltd. - (5) Represents Class A Ordinary Shares held through Mega Galaxy International Limited. - (6) Represents Class A Ordinary Shares held through Golden Navigate Investments Limited.
+Each Class V Ordinary Share shall automatically convert into one (1) Class A Ordinary Share if transferred from a Founder Entity to a non-Founder Entity, except under certain circumstances. - (3) Represents shares held through Victory Courage Limited. - (4) Represents shares held through Shinning Stone Invest Co., Ltd. - (5) Represents shares held through Mega Galaxy International Limited. - (6) Represents shares held through Golden Navigate Investments Limited.

-As of April 21, 2023, to our knowledge, approximately 0.81% of our total issued and outstanding Class A Ordinary Shares were held by three record shareholders in the United States, and none of our Class V Ordinary Shares were held by record shareholders in the United States.
+As of the date of this Report, to our knowledge, approximately 0.81% of our total issued and outstanding Class A Ordinary Shares were held by three record shareholders in the United States.

 We have experienced significant changes in the percentage ownership held by major shareholders as a result of the Business Combination.
-Prior to the consummation of the Business Combination, the sole shareholder of our Company was C100 Holding Company, a Cayman Islands exempted company.
+Prior to the consummation of the Business Combination, the sole shareholder of our Company is C100 Holding Company, a Cayman Islands exempted company.